pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-Note that `[]`, an empty array, and `{}`, an empty object, are different than null.
-They're empty containers whereas null is really nothing at all.
+Note that `[]`, an empty array, and `{}`, an empty object, are different than `null`.
+They're empty containers whereas `null` is really nothing at all.

 ## Comments

-If only JSON supported comments, it would be possible to add notes to JSON to make it easier for people to understand!
+If only JSON supported comments, we could write much more readable code!
 Officially there are no comments in JSON, but some products (like the SharePoint Framework) seem to encourage using JavaScript style comments in JSON.
 It seems harmless but it's not proper JSON, and most applications will choke on them.

 One trick that's usually OK is to just add a few extra name/value pairs in lieu of comments; most software will simply ignore the extra data.
 For example: